Door: Opening direction

-Whenever a door is opened outward, there is a risk that it could strike another person.
+Whenever a door is opened outward from a room to a corridor or hallway, there is a risk that it could strike another person who is moving.
+The risk of and from striking someone with an inward opening door is less as occupants are unlikely to be in that area unless they are exiting, unlikely to be moving fast, and are likely to be somewhat focused on the door and able to avoid or minimize a collision.
 In many cases this can be avoided by architectural design which favors doors which open inward to rooms (from the perspective of a common area such as a corridor, the door opens outward).
 In cases where this is infeasible, it may be possible to avoid an accident by placing vision panels in the door.

 Inward-hinged doors can also escalate an accident by preventing people from escaping the building: people inside the building may press against the doors, and thus prevent the doors from opening.
 Related accidents include: